FrancoStino/commit-pieces-ai/README.md

-# Commit Pieces for Developers AI
+# Commit AI - Pieces for Developers

-Commit Pieces for Developers AI is a Visual Studio Code extension that uses the Pieces for Developers to enhance the code commit process.
+Commit AI - Pieces for Developers is a Visual Studio Code extension that uses the Pieces for Developers to enhance the code commit process.

 ## Configuration

-To use Commit Pieces for Developer AI, you need to install **[Pieces for Developer](https://pieces.app/)**.
+To use Commit AI - Pieces for Developers, you need to install **[Pieces for Developer](https://pieces.app/)**.
 Follow these steps:

 1. You don't need any API key to use Commit Pieces for Developers.
 2. Click on the Sparkle icon in the Source Control icon in the VS Code toolbar.